timetraveller-123/tp/docs/UserGuide.md

 - Email Address
 - Address
 - Allergy(If the person has one.
 Can be one or more)
+- Tag(Optional for additional remarks/inputs for the person)

 A person is uniquely identified by their name.
 No two persons can have the same name and names are case-insensitive.